 3103.
-Pentateuch.
+Pentateuch

-An exceptical and theological study of the first five books of the Old Testament.
+An exegetical and theological study of the first five books of the Old Testament.
 Prerequisite: BIST 2023.
-Spring of even-numbered years.
+Fall.

 3113.
 Old Testament Prophets.

 An exegetical and theological study of Isaiah, Jeremiah, Ezekiel, and the twelve minor prophets.
 The course includes an overview of Old Testament prophecy, a survey of each prophetic book, and a focused study of one selected prophetic book.
 Prerequisite: BIST 2023.
 Spring of odd-numbered years.